When menopause comes, it doesn’t usually take long before someone in your life recommends evening primrose oil to you.

 What are some of the side effects of evening primrose oil?

-It’s probably safer to apply it topically, but, even then, keep an eye out for any allergic reactions.
+It’s usually safer to apply it topically, but even then, keep an eye out for any allergic reactions.

 What’s the bottom line on evening primrose oil and menopause?